vitush93/frontend/README.md

 Just call `grunt` or `grunt default` - it will call the default routine which:

-- builds project (compile and minify assets, compose and minify HTML files, ..)
+- builds project (concats assets and compose HTML files, ..)
 - starts local server for *browserSync*
-- starts *watch* to seek for file changes and automatically rebuild project
+- starts *watch* task to seek for file changes and automatically rebuild project

 All your sources in **dev/** folder will be processed and placed into **build/** folder.
-Place your assets like fonts and/or images in **build/** folder.
+Place your assets like fonts and/or images to **build/** folder.

 To manually build project run `grunt build`.
+There is also `grunt release` which, in addition to `grunt build`, compiles and minifies the assets - it is intended and recommended for actual release due to its non-trivial processing time.

 You can use watcher manually to automatically build your project on file change using `grunt watch`.